Wedding Horseshoe – a very traditional wedding gift for a new bride

 Wedding Horseshoe Details:

-- This White Wedding Horseshoe is handmade from a new real aluminium horseshoe, double-sided satin ribbons and pink paper flowers.
+- This White Wedding Horseshoe is handmade from a new real aluminium horseshoe, double-sided satin ribbons and paper flowers.

 - The shoe is a real aluminium horseshoe which is silver in colour and very light.